visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 ##### `MAP_TYPES.TILESET`

 Tiled data will be used, depending on `formatTiles`.
-All [`MVTLayer`](/docs/api-reference/geo-layers/mvt-layer.md) will be created and all properties will be inherited.
+A [`MVTLayer`](/docs/api-reference/geo-layers/mvt-layer.md) will be created and all properties will be inherited.

 ##### `MAP_TYPES.TABLE`